 What is a Dental Crown?

-A dental crown is a custom restoration that is placed over a damaged tooth to enhance its strength and protect it from further harm, while restoring proper function and a healthy bite.
+A dental crown is a custom dental prosthetic that is placed over a damaged tooth to enhance its strength and protect it from further harm, while restoring proper function and a healthy bite.
 In addition, crowns can be used for esthetic purposes, typically to cosmetically enhance the appearance of a misshapen or severely decayed tooth.
 When a tooth is missing or needs to be replaced, a single implant prosthesis (often called an implant crown) may be secured to the tip of a dental implant.

 The dental crowns from our practice are carefully crafted to achieve natural-looking, long-lasting results.
 We understand the importance of a healthy, beautiful smile and strive to provide our patients with outstanding service and exquisite outcomes.
 Following a comprehensive dental exam, one of our experienced dentists can determine whether a dental crown is necessary, approximate the degree of tooth preparation required, and suggest the best restoration material for your needs and priorities.
+Crowns are often preferred for posterior teeth such as molars, since they have more surface area to cover.

 Contact our practice to schedule a consultation to discuss your dental concerns and determine the right course of treatment for repairing your smile.
 You may also review the informative sections on dental crowns we have provided below for more information.